- Leaders at large enterprises are thinking too small about SEO.

 This distinction between SEO frameworks at the top changes how companies fund and execute their SEO strategies.
 And that, and in turn, shapes their results.

 The study examines the current mindset of 266 SEO decision-makers, including more than 130 C-level executives and vice presidents.
-Among other findings, several key takeaways related to SEO and brand perception emerged:
+Among other findings, several key takeaways related to SEO and brand reputation emerged:

 - Nearly 70% of the business executives surveyed do acknowledge that SEO has a considerable impact on brand perception.